Knights of Labor: Catholic Church

+Unskilled vs. Skilled Workers

+Scholars pit the skilled and unskilled workers as another reason for the Knights of Labor's downfall.
+The Union worked for both groups, but since the results of the union efforts often benefited one or the other and not both, the tension persisted.
+Unskilled workers often benefited from equal opportunities.
+Skilled workers would become upset when someone took their jobs with less skill.
+Skilled workers benefit from better pay, but many unskilled workers do not receive those benefits.
+This tension discouraged new members and lead existing ones to leave the Knights of Labor and ultimately caused many members to leave.

 Legacy

 Though often overlooked, the Knights of Labor contributed to the tradition of labor protest songs in America.
 The Knights frequently included music in their regular meetings, and encouraged local members to write and perform their work.
 In Chicago, James and Emily Talmadge, printers and supporters of the Knights of Labor, published the songbook "Labor Songs Dedicated to the Knights of Labor" (1885).
 The song "Hold the Fort" [also "Storm the Fort"], a Knights of Labor pro-labor revision of the hymn by the same name, became the most popular labor song prior to Ralph Chaplin's IWW (Industrial Workers of the World) anthem "Solidarity Forever".
 Pete Seeger often performed this song and it appears on a number of his recordings.
 Songwriter and labor singer Bucky Halker includes the Talmadge version, entitled "Our Battle Song," on his CD Don't Want Your Millions (Revolting Records 2000).
 Halker also draws heavily on the Knights songs and poems in his book on labor song and poetry, For Democracy, Workers and God: Labor Song-Poems and Labor Protest, 1865-1895 (University of Illinois Press, 1991).